ptigwe/lh-vector/README.md

 Changes:
 ============
-- Added the '-f filename' flag to output the LCP that is equivalent to the input game to the specified file.
+- Added functionality to accept decimal input as part of the matrix